 Many life-threatening heart conditions have no recognizable symptoms.
 As a result, you may not know there's a problem until it turns into a major cardiac event.
 And while the doctors offer cardiovascular screenings, they are performed and priced individually, making the time and cost factors prohibitive.

-Now there's a way to avoid catastrophic heart problems while saving time and money with MyHeart First, a comprehensive diagnostic heart screening program from UT Health Athens and UT Health Tyler. that's convenient and affordable.
+Now there's a way to avoid catastrophic heart problems while saving time and money with MyHeart First, a convenient and affordable diagnostic heart screening program at UT Health Athens and UT Health Tyler.
 MyHeart First offers seven screenings in one single appointment for just $149, proven to most accurately detect heart disease and defects.
 Early detection of cardiovascular disease can help prevent future heart attacks and strokes.

 Seven screenings conveniently bundled together.